nebulab/playbook/source/personal-growth/competency-matrix.html.md

 by majority.
 The group's decision is final, although your mentor can present a new promotion package for evaluation if they think some information was missed in the initial discussion.

+#### Mid-level promotions

+If you're on the path to gaining a higher level, we want to reward your ability to improve yourself with a halfway promotion.
+The progression will happen when you reach half the number of *meeting*s on the total number you'd need to get the higher level.
+Since skills' level don't always change, and sometimes you can bring some *meeting* from the previous check-in "for free", we're going to consider the number of **new** *meeting*s you'll get in the check-in.

+We'll report here the number of **meeting**s you need to be eligible for a mid-level promotion, in the Engineering career:

+- SE1.5 -> 8
+- SE2.5 -> 11
+- SE3.5 -> 12
+- EM3.5 -> 11
+- EM4.5 -> 12

 ### Switching disciplines

 Certain disciplines provide you with the ability to switch roles.
 For instance, if you are an SE3